cs-4241-2023/a1-gettingstarted/README.md

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used Adobe Color Palette**: I incorporated all the colors from the color palette generated on Adobe's website, which can be seen in the screenshot colorPalette.png.